AwalaApp/specs/rs003-key-agreement.md

 - There is no central server that can provide certificates or public keys for any node in Relaynet, but that is not necessary because peers always have each other's certificates.
 - This protocol must be [tolerant to disruptions](https://en.wikipedia.org/wiki/Delay-tolerant_networking): Messages are most likely to arrive late, in batches and out of order, or they may be lost.
-- Elliptic Curve Cryptography is not required.
-RSA is also allowed to lower the barrier to adoption.
+- The Diffie-Hellman (DH) exchange can also be done with the traditional finite field approach to lower the barrier to adoption.
+In other words, this protocol does not require Elliptic Curve Cryptography (ECC).

 The end result is a key agreement and management protocol where ephemeral keys are rotated as the recipient acknowledges the receipt of the previous ephemeral key.